spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 catalog saved in the input model's meta information.
 If it's better to construct a list of ``GrismObjects`` outside of these, the ``GrismObject`` itself can be imported from ``jwst.transforms.models``.

+The dispersion direction will be documented by copying keyword ``DISPAXIS`` (1 = horizontal, 2 = vertical) from the input file to the output cutout.

 NIRCam TSGRISM